newrelic/docs-website/src/data-dictionary/events/NrMTDConsumption/FullUsersFree.md

   - NrMTDConsumption
 ---

-The number of Full-Stack Observability users provisioned that are within the free limit.
+The number of full platform users that are within the free limit (if available).